 - Print a free Travel Game Book from Prepared Not Scared.

 - Download free printable Travel Games from Free Puzzles.

 - Print a variety of free coloring sheets, travel games and more from Mother’s Niche.

 - Download a free printable chore chart for a boy or a girl from Somewhat Simple.

 - Tyndale Summer Reading Program: Earn a FREE book of your choice when you read and review five books from their list of selected titles.
 Learn more here.

 - Paperback Swap: Don’t want to spend money on new reading materials this summer?
 Check out Paperback Swap where you can trade books with other readers simply for the cost of shipping.

 - FREE eBook downloads: Have a Kindle or other reading device?
-Check out Amazon’s free Kindle eBooks!
+Amazon has a list of suggested ways to get free eBooks here.
+Check out Amazon’s latest free Kindle eBooks here.

 Are you aware of any other free fun this summer?
 Leave a comment and let us know!

 Image credit: yarruta / 123RF Stock Photo